Second Corinthians 1:1–11 . . .

 Comforted, We Comfort

 We must realize that Apostle Paul, who in this brief passage writes to us about suffering, was a man who had suffered tremendously.
-There can be no doubt as to the mental distress and physical exhaustion of our wonderful hero.
-Paul suffers the entire gamut of afflictions, a few of the many are described in the book of Acts; those recorded by Luke, who wrote Acts, are only the "tip of the iceberg" of Paul's afflictions.
-No epistle describes the afflictions of this great apostle more clearly than 2 Corinthians, which we'll see today and in upcoming studies of his second epistle.
+There can be no doubt as to the mental distress and physical exhaustion he endured.
+He suffered the entire gamut of afflictions, a few of the many are described in the book of Acts; those recorded by Luke, who wrote Acts, are only the “tip of the iceberg” of Paul’s afflictions.
+No epistle describes the afflictions of this great apostle more clearly than “2 Corinthians,” which we’ll look at today and in upcoming studies of his second epistle.
 When Paul speaks about suffering, he speaks from experience!

-While this entire second epistle supplies us with much information concerning Paul's afflictions, in today's passage, Paul gives us a very graphic snapshot of the suffering he experienced just prior to the writing of this epistle.
-Take a moment now to read vv.
+While this entire second epistle supplies us with much information concerning Paul’s afflictions, in today’s opening passage, he gives us a graphic snapshot of the suffering he experienced prior to writing this epistle.
+(See the image to the right of a classic oil painting of Paul [c.
+1619] that depicts him writing this epistle.)
+Take a moment now to read about the “deadly peril” that he experienced in Asia… vv.
 8–11.

-In 1 Corinthians 15:32a, Paul alludes to very real dangers that he'd faced in Ephesus.
+In 1 Corinthians 15:32a, Paul alludes to real dangers he’d faced in Ephesus.
 Now in 2 Corinthians, he speaks of his suffering in Asia.
 We know from reading Acts 19 that there was a riot in Ephesus incited by those whose incomes were derived from the worship of Artemis (or Diana).
-Paul's life was in danger there, but what Paul writes about in verses 8–11 seems to be even worse.
-His affliction is such that he loses any hope of surviving the ordeal.
-He doesn't simply fear he'll die; he's convinced he'll die!
+Paul’s life was in danger there, but what he writes about in vv.
+8–11 seems to be even worse.
+His affliction was such that he lost hope of surviving the ordeal.
+He didn’t simply fear death, he was convinced he’d die!

 Why Paul Can Praise God for Suffering

 In vv.
-1 and 2 (see this passage below), Paul greets his readers, reminding them of his apostleship, which is by the will of God.
-Verse 3 begins with the words, "Praise be . . . ." or "Blessed be . . . ."
-It's important to recognize that these expressions of worship and praise (vv.
+1 and 2 (see this passage at the bottom of the page), Paul greets his readers, reminding them of his apostleship, which comes by the will of God.
+Verse 3 begins with the words, “Praise be…” (or “Blessed be…”).
+It’s important to recognize that these expressions of worship and praise (vv.
 3–11) are occasioned by suffering.
-Paul's praise flows out of his growing love for God, as enhanced by his suffering.
+Paul’s praise flows out of his growing love for God, as enhanced by his suffering.
 How can Paul praise God because of his suffering?
-That's what we're about to learn in five unique ways.
+That’s what you’re about to learn in these five unique ways.

 (1) To suffer is divine.
-You've probably heard it said, "To err is human, to forgive divine."
+You’ve probably heard it said, “To err is human, to forgive, divine.”
 Apostle Paul indicates that to suffer is both human and divine.
-Suffering is human, because it comes with our humanity; we're fallen creatures living in a fallen world.
-Suffering is divine when it's the suffering of those saints who live righteous lives.
-Paul specifically identifies the suffering of which he speaks as "righteous suffering," because he calls it "the sufferings of Christ" (v.
+Suffering is human, because it comes with our humanity; we’re fallen creatures living in a fallen world.
+Suffering is divine when it’s the suffering of those saints who live righteous lives.
+Paul specifically identifies the suffering of which he speaks as righteous suffering, calling it “the sufferings of Christ” (v.
 5).
-He even informs us that such sufferings will be experienced "abundantly" or "in abundance."
+He even informs us that such sufferings will be experienced “abundantly” or “in abundance” (depending on translations).
 The suffering and affliction that come to us because we belong to Christ are those righteous sufferings, for which we can expect abundant comfort.

-(3) Suffering as a saint is God's means of drawing us into closer communion with him.
-If it weren't for sin, we couldn't know God's grace shown in our Lord Jesus Christ's sacrificial death.
-If it weren't for suffering, we wouldn't know God's mercy, compassion, and comfort.
+(3) Suffering as a saint is what God means by drawing us into closer communion with him.
+If it weren’t for sin, we couldn’t see God’s grace in our Lord Jesus Christ’s sacrificial death.
+If it weren’t for suffering, we wouldn’t know God’s mercy, compassion, and comfort.
 Suffering allows us to know God intimately.
-Suffering is the occasion where mercy and comfort are most evidently needed; in suffering, we come to know God as the "Father of compassion"; in times of suffering, the righteous are comforted by their fellowship with God; thankfully this intimacy lasts for all eternity.
-Suffering is intended to draw us near to the heart of God.
-And so it is with Paul, who in the midst of unbelievable suffering, writes these introductory words of his epistle, praising God for His mercies and comfort, in the midst of his trials and tribulations.
+Suffering is the occasion where mercy and comfort are most evidently needed; in suffering, we come to know God as the “Father of compassion”; in times of suffering, the righteous are comforted by their fellowship with God; thankfully this intimacy lasts for all eternity.
+Suffering is intended to draw us near to Father God’s heart.
+And so it is with Paul, who in the midst of unbelievable suffering, writes these introductory words of his epistle, praising God for providing mercies and comfort amid trials and tribulations.

-(4) Suffering is God's means of equipping us to minister to others (vv.
+(4) Suffering is how God equips us to minister to others (vv.
 4, 6).
-Suffering as a Christian — experiencing the "sufferings of Christ" — provides personal blessing and benefit.
-But it would be wrong for us to view our sufferings selfishly; as the Lord's sufferings were for our benefit and blessing, our sufferings ought to be a blessing to others.
-When we experience Christ's sufferings and share in God's comfort, we're equipped to minister to others who experience similar afflictions (vv.
+Suffering as a Christian — experiencing the “sufferings of Christ“ — provides personal blessing and benefit.
+But it would be wrong for us to view our sufferings selfishly, because the Lord’s sufferings were for our benefit and blessing.
+Instead, our sufferings ought to be a blessing to others.
+When we appreciate Christ’s sufferings and share in Father God’s comfort, we’re equipped to minister to others who experience similar afflictions (vv.
 3–6).
-Paul says it as clearly as it can be said: His sufferings are intended for the Corinthians' comfort.
+Paul says it very clearly: His sufferings are intended for the Corinthians’ comfort.

 (5) Suffering is a bonding experience for believers.
-We all know of situations where we've shared an adversity with others; in so doing, a special bond has developed.
-Paul makes the point that we shouldn't, and don't, suffer alone.
+We all know of situations in which we’ve shared an adversity with others; in so doing, a special bond developed.
+Paul makes the point that we shouldn’t and don’t suffer alone but with others.
 We share the sufferings of Christ, and we experience the comfort and mercies of our Heavenly Father.
-But we're also drawn into a closer fellowship with fellow-believers.
-The word "fellowship" (Greek, koinonia) means, in effect, "to share in common."
-Paul's suffering, and the comfort that he gains from God, he now shares — in common — with other sufferers.
+But we’re also drawn into a closer fellowship with fellow-believers.
+The word “fellowship” (Greek, koinonia) means, in effect, to share in common.
+Paul collectively shares his suffering and the comfort he gains from God with fellow sufferers.

 Consider this . . . .